Live

 Psychomotor retardation looks like: moving slowly, taking forever to respond, feeling like you’re wading through concrete.
 Getting out of bed takes 45 minutes.
 Brushing your teeth feels like a project.

 These aren’t mood.
 They’re motor and cognitive speed.
-And they’re often the first thing to shift before a full mood episode develops.
+And they’re often the first thing to shift before a full mood episode develops, one of several early warning signs of a manic episode.

 Functional impairment: the real measure